kickstartcoding/pipenv-getting-started/README.md

 # Kickstart Pipenv: Getting Started

-Tutorial for downloading packages from PyPI, using Pipenv to create and manage virtualenvs and do the downloads.
+Tutorial for downloading packages from PyPI.
+Teaches how to install  Pipenv to create and manage virtualenvs and download packages.

 ## Who is this guide for

-This is for **brand new Python users**, including **coding class students** who want a simple and to-the-point guide on getting Pipenv working on their system.
+* This is for **brand new Python users**, including **coding class students** who want a simple and to-the-point guide on getting Pipenv working on their system.

+* This guide assumes you already have some fundamental Python and Bash knowledge.

+* This guide *does not* support Windows.
+It assumes you use either **macOS** or **Ubuntu GNU/Linux**.

 > This was original created for Kickstart Coding, the affordable,
 > inclusive, and intensive coding course teaching cutting-edge Python /
 > Django and JavaScript / React web development in Oakland, CA.
 > [Learn more and enroll here.](http://kickstartcoding.com/?utm_source=github&utm_campaign=cheatsheets)

-* **NOTE:** This guide *does not* support Windows.
-It only supports **macOS** and **Linux**.

-* This guide assumes you already have some fundamental Python and Bash knowledge.

 # What is Pipenv?